rafiberlin/VLN-CE/README.md

 ### Evaluating Agents

 Evaluation on validation splits can be done by running `python run.py --exp-config path/to/experiment_config.yaml --run-type eval`.
 If `EVAL.EPISODE_COUNT == -1`, all episodes will be evaluated.
 If `EVAL_CKPT_PATH_DIR` is a directory, each checkpoint will be evaluated one at a time.

+### Transformer Based Agents for R2R

+In the file, vlnce_baselines/models/decision_transformer_policy.py, you need to subclass `AbstractDecisionTransformerNet` to add your own model.
+Moreover, you would to allow your model's creation by adding its name in `vlnce_baselines/config/default.py` in the variable `_C.MODEL.DECISION_TRANSFORMER.allowed_models`.

+The training is then done with the `DecisionTransformerTrainer` (`decision_transformer` in the config file).

 ### Cuda